FROM APPLE CIDER TO ZIP-LINES IN SEVIERVILLE, TENNESSEE

 Let the little kids play in Fox’s Hollow Playground or sluice for real gems at Troopers Gem Mining.

 The Bridge to Prosperity is one of America’s longest swinging bridges and stretches 335 feet across Foxfire Gorge.
 You can cross it and also hike several trails and other bridges throughout the 150 acres.

 The Fox and Flame Food Truck offers options from lunch to quick snacks.
 During your visit, you will also soon be able to check out The Fox & Apple.
 The steampunk-themed cidery will open in Spring 2024 and will feature craft ciders made from fresh locally grown fruits.

 Sevierville, Tennessee 37876

-In addition to Foxfire Mountain Adventure Park, several zip-lining opportunities can satisfy the need for speed in the Smokies, including…
+In addition to Foxfire Mountain Adventure Park, several whitewater rafting opportunities welcome adventurers in the Smokies, including…

 Anakeesta boasts dual zip-lines, each over 1,000 feet long, so you can zip alongside a companion.
 Rappel 60 feet down to a cushioned platform.

 Climb Works boasts a nine-zip course with three sky bridges.